Updated June 12, 2023

 MPM vs CPM – Project management is an ever evolving field, with a number of tremendous advancements and changes taking place at regular intervals.
 With the years passing by and the projects encountered, the methodologies used are getting even more sophisticated and the deployments, ever more efficient.
 With a number of opportunities rising up for project management professionals, there seems to be a wave and constant influx of project managers, all skilled to the level of bringing about great and dramatic changes to businesses across the globe.
-These project managers aren’t simply individuals who mark their territory and dictate work to be conducted on projects, but are an epitome of leadership and command to steer the projects into the realms of success and to have the employees and team members gloat with a feeling of accomplishment.
+These project managers aren’t simply individuals who mark their territory and dictate work to be conducted on projects but are the epitome of leadership and command to steer the projects into the realms of success and to have the employees and team members gloat with a feeling of accomplishment.

 Understanding Project Management

 If you’ve arrived at this page, there’s a good chance that you know a lot about project management and/or have already touched upon the basics of project management so as to know about their different certifications.
-In this section, I’ll be addressing the general views that all levels of project managers have on the field of project management and from there we’ll pick up the pace into specificity.
+In this section, I’ll be addressing the general views that all levels of project managers have on the field of project management, and from there, we’ll pick up the pace into specificity.

-- Project management assumes taking care of all aspects pertaining to a project, whether it’s scope management, resources management, quality management, procurement management, cost management, schedule management, risk/issue management or team/people management.
+- Project management assumes taking care of all aspects pertaining to a project, whether it’s scope management, resources management, quality management, procurement management, cost management, schedule management, risk/issue management, or team/people management.
 Project managers have to be able to manage all these aspects in a detailed, elaborate manner; this way, it becomes easier for the project to achieve its set goal and contribute effectively to what the organization is aiming at.

 - Project management also involves careful delegation of tasks and activities to be conducted in a life cycle of a project.
 Project managers need to have a certain caliber to be able to pull off something as complicated and complex as a business project.

 - Project management includes the services of a skilled project manager during the 5 phases of a project: initiating, planning, executing, monitoring and controlling, and closing.